 2. Min.
-22 gauge, 16” wide x 3” deep steel panels.
+22 gauge, 16 inches wide x 3 inches deep steel panels.

 3. Panels are fastened to the wide-flange beams with an engineered screw type clamp and lock nut system.

 4. Panels shall have a finish side coated with a full coat of polyester paint baked on over an epoxy primer.